Parantaka I: Civic and religious contributions

 The copper-plate inscriptions detail Parantaka I's promotion of agricultural prosperity by the digging of numerous canals all over the country.

 He also utilised the spoils of war to donate to numerous temple charities.
 He is reported to have covered the Chidambaram Siva Temple with a golden roof.
-He was a devout Saiva (follower of Siva) in religion.
+He was a devout Saiva (follower of Siva).
+According to the Thiruvilandur Copper Plate by T. S. Sridhar, Parantaka’s claim of gilding the Chidambaram temple may have involved restoring or enhancing an earlier golden roof.
+Appar (6th–7th century) and Tirumangai Alvar (mid-8th century) had already described the temple as having a golden structure.
+Parantaka may therefore have restored the existing golden vimana or added significant new elements to it.

 Personal life

-From his inscriptions we can gather a few details about Parantaka's personal life.
-He had many wives, of whom no fewer than eleven appear in the inscriptions.
-He was religious but secular and encouraged various faiths.
-We find various members of his family building temples and regularly making donations to various shrines across the kingdom.
-Kotanta Rama, incidental with Rajaditya, was the eldest son of Parantaka I. There is an inscription of him from Tiruvorriyur making a donation for some lamps during the 30th year of his father.
-Besides him he had several other sons; Arikulakesari, Gandaraditya and Uttamasili.
+Parantaka had many wives, of whom no fewer than eleven appear in the inscriptions.
+He was deeply religious yet secular, actively encouraging diverse faiths.
+Multiple members of his family built temples and regularly donated to various shrines across the kingdom.
+Kotanta Rama, identical to Rajaditya, was the eldest son of Parantaka I. There is an inscription of him from Tiruvorriyur making a donation for some lamps during the 30th year of his father.
+Besides Kotanta Rama, Parantaka had several other sons: Arikulakesari, Gandaraditya and Uttamasili.

-Parankata had the Chera Perumals as his close allies and the relationship was further strengthened by two marriages.
-The king is assumed to have married two distinct Chera princesses (the mothers of his two sons, Rajaditya and Arinjaya).
+Parantaka maintained a close alliance with the Chera rulers of Kerala, and this relationship was further strengthened through a dynastic marriage.
+He married a Chera princess, who later became the mother of his son, Rajaditya.
 A member of the retinue of pillaiyar (prince) Rajadittadeva gave a gift to the Vishnu temple at Tirunavalur/Tirumanallur in the 32nd year of Parantaka I. Tirunavalur was also known as "Rajadittapuram" after Rajaditya.
-It is assumed that a large number of warriors from the aristocratic families of the Chera kingdom were part of the contingent of this Chera-Chola prince.
+A large number of warriors from the aristocratic families of the Chera kingdom formed part of the retinue of this Chola prince.
 In the 39th year of Parantaka I, his daughter-in-law, Mahadevadigal, a queen of Rajaditya and the daughter of Lataraja donated a lamp to the temple of Rajadityesvara for the merit of her brother.
 He had at least two daughters: Viramadevi and Anupama.
 Uttamasili does not appear to have lived long enough to succeed to the Chola throne.

 He bore numerous epithets such as Viranarayana, Virakirti, Vira-Chola, Vikrama-Chola, Irumadi-Sola (Chola with two crowns alluding to the Chola and the Pandya kingdoms), Devendran (lord of the gods), Chakravartin (the emperor), Panditavatsalan (fond of learned men), Kunjaramallan (the wrestler with elephants) and Surachulamani (the crest jewel of the heroes).

 Parantaka I died in 955.
 His second son Gandaraditya succeeded him.